 Momentum

 Momentum is the product of an object’s mass and velocity.
-Momentum may in general be perceived as a measure of how difficult it is to change an object’s state of motion, which is determined by its mass and speed.
+Momentum may be perceived as a measure of how difficult it is to change an object’s state of motion, which is determined by its mass and speed.
 A natural consequence of Newton’s first and second law is that a reduction in speed or mass results in less momentum and vice versa.
-Momentum is a preserved quantity in the sense that the total momentum of a closed system, one that’s not influenced by external forces, cannot be altered.
+Momentum is a preserved quantity in the sense that the total momentum of a closed system (one not influenced by external forces) cannot be altered.
 Momentum is particularly relevant for sprint swimmers, who want to maintain it by making a good start.
 The fact that water is 800 times denser than air means that a good position in the water is critical.

 Inertia

-Inertia is a complicated concept, which becomes the most noticeable in swimming in the form of the friction between the swimmer and the water.
-Inertia is a short form for the “principle of inertia” as it was described by Newton in his first law of motion.
-The term inertia is also used in everyday language to qualitatively refer to an object’s “ability to resist changes in speed,” which is determined by the object’s mass.
+Inertia is a complicated concept which becomes most noticeable in swimming in the form of the friction between the swimmer and the water.
+Inertia is short for the “principle of inertia” as it was described by Newton in his first law of motion.
+The term inertia is also used to qualitatively refer to an object’s ability to resist changes in speed, which is determined by the object’s mass.
 Swimmers wear smooth swimsuits and shave their body to minimize friction.

-Moment of inertia
+Moment of Inertia

-Moment of inertia is a measurement of the resistance with regard to accelerating a body’s rotation.
+Moment of inertia is a measurement of resistance with regard to accelerating a body’s rotation.
 The body rotation of a freestyle swimmer needs to shift from arm stroke to arm stroke.
 Strong and stable upper body muscles, together with a well-timed movement, is the best way of overcoming the moment of inertia that’s produced when changing the direction of the hip.

-Angular velocity
+Angular Velocity

 Angular velocity is a measurement of how fast an object is rotating.
 If a point on the rotating object is located at a distance of r from the axis of rotation and moving at a velocity of v, then one may calculate the angular velocity as v/r.
-The SI unit for angular velocity is radians per second.
+The unit for measuring angular velocity is “radians per second.”

-Other measurements used for angular velocity is speed and frequency of revolution (i.e. the number of revolutions of a rotating object per unit of time).
-Speed of revolution is often expressed per minute (rpm, revolutions per minute), whereas frequency is normally expressed as events per second (hertz).
+Other measurements used for angular velocity are speed and frequency of revolution (i.e., the number of revolutions of a rotating object per unit of time).
+Speed of revolution is often expressed as rpm, revolutions per minute), whereas frequency is normally expressed as events per second (hertz).

-Angular momentum
+Angular Momentum

 Angular momentum is sometimes referred to as rotational momentum.
-For a rotating body, a change in angular momentum, and thereby also of the body’s state of rotation, is related to the momentum of external forces affecting the body.
+For a rotating body, a change in angular momentum—and thereby also of the body’s state of rotation—is related to the momentum of external forces affecting the body.
 For a body rotating around a fixed point, the angular momentum is determined by the point of the body’s distribution of mass relative to said point and its angular speed.
 A flip turn is a textbook example of how to optimize the angular momentum in order to save time.

 Viscosity

-Swimmers in pool generally have to travel through 80 degree water containing some chloride and negligible amounts of salt.
-Viscosity is used for indicating how dense and slow-flowing a liquid is.
+Viscosity is used to indicate how dense and slow-flowing a liquid is.
+Swimmers in a pool generally have to travel through 80-degree water containing some chloride and negligible amounts of salt.

 San Benito, California, 2009.
 Jamie Hyneman and Adam Savage host the television show Mythbusters.
-The point of the show is to test rumors and myths by using scientific methods in order to determine whether or not they are true.
-They have tested things like whether a frozen turkey falling off a kitchen counter is able to crush a small pet and whether it’s possible to waterski pulled by a cruise liner.
+The point of the show is to use scientific methods to determine whether rumors and myths are true.
+They have tested things like whether a frozen turkey falling off a kitchen counter is able to crush a small pet or whether it’s possible to waterski pulled by a cruise liner.